Learn

 Topmost contractSpecification Root

-Classifies the domain and establishes the governing standard for that domain family.
+Defines what job the artifact plays and establishes the governing standard for that role under the Specification Root.

 Shared authoring ruleArtifact Specification